CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 The dealership has no legal requirement to repair the car for you.
 Buying a Lemon Law buyback vehicle means that you accept the risk of that same recurring problem.
 While you can get a great deal on these cars, you are going to pay more for auto insurance, and the value of the car is going to be lower.

-If the lemon status of a car isn’t disclosed and there are attempts to commit fraud, you may be able to sue the car dealership.
+If the lemon status of a car is not disclosed and there are attempts to commit fraud, you may be able to sue the car dealership.

 Dealer Responsibilities When Selling Vehicles